 Which pop of color is best for accent pieces?

 Go for jewel tones like lapis, plum, dark green, and red to give off a powerful message.
 Monahan suggests avoiding “bubble gum” or “candy” colors as they can make you appear younger.
-It’s also best to keep shimmery pieces to a minimum.
+It’s also best to keep shimmery pieces to a minimum, as these choices are ways to look older.

 Which styles should be avoided?